rafeyshah/JewelSense/design_doc.md

 - Detect and track in both static images and videos
 - Localize and segment rings using SAM
 - Fit and align 3D ring meshes to finger joints
-- Blend 3D ring with real images for try-on visualizations
+- Blend 3D ring with real images for try-on visualizations ( working )

 ### Assumptions
 - YOLOv8 model trained on Roboflow datasets